hgarg01/Logic-Programming/README.md

-# prolog
-The Logic Programming coursework assignment using Prolog
+## The Logic Programming coursework assignment using Prolog